Rays’ Blake Snell says ‘I’m not playing unless I get mine’

 He is due $10.5 million in 2021, $12.5 million in 2022 and $16 million.
 His mind already is turning to 2021.

-Snell’s Twitch stream was posted to Twitter by a person who works with the MLB Network.
+Snell’s Twitch stream was posted to Twitter by a person who was a freelance logger with the MLB Network until spring training stopped in March.

 “In my head, I’m preparing for next season.
 I’m preparing — well, I’m actually preparing for right now but as if I’m preparing for next season.
 Like it’s super weird, man,” Snell said.
 “I’m just saying, man, it just doesn’t make sense for me to lose all of that money and then go play and then be on lockdown, not around my family, not around the people I love and get paid way the hell less, and then the risk of injury runs every time I step on the field.
 So is it’s, it’s just, it’s not worth it.
 It’s not.
 I love baseball to death.
 It’s just not worth it.”